Getting Started

 When you launch the app for the first time, open Settings (gear icon, top right):

-- Under Audio Device, choose your audio interface from the dropdown.
+- Under Open Audio Preferences, choose your audio audio device type and interface from the dropdown.

 - Set the input channel to the socket your guitar is plugged into.